Suction-cup grab bars vs permanent grab rails: the honest answer

 What AS 1428.1-2021 says

-What Better Health Channel (VIC government) says
+What the Better Health Channel (VIC government) says

 "Install grab rails in the bathroom (towel rails are not usually strong enough to use as grab rails)."